How To Replace Wood Staircase Spindles With Iron Balusters

 For the iron stair balusters with decorative detail, you'll need to first determine the height you want the detail to be.
 This may require you to make cuts on both ends to keep the height consistent.

-Step 5: Cut metal balusters
+Step 5: Cut iron stair spindles

 A couple tips: